THE SUN(SET) WILL COME OUT TOMORROW - MAKE SURE YOU ARE READY!

 The election of a new Speaker of the Texas House for the first time in five sessions brings with it a new landscape for the government affairs world to navigate.

 As part of our mission to support ethical practices, compliance with the law and continuing education, we have invited members of Speaker Bonnen’s leadership team to come discuss changes in House policies and procedures and other information of relevance to the government affairs world.

 2018 PAAT Institute

-This year’s Institute agenda includes everything you need to get ready for the 2019 Legislative Session.
-We are honored to have Speaker of the Texas House Joe Straus join us as our Keynote speaker.
+This year’s Institute agenda included everything you need to get ready for the 2019 Legislative Session.
+We were honored to have Speaker of the Texas House Joe Straus join us as our Keynote speaker.
 Straus’ leadership over five sessions ties him for the longest-serving Texas Speaker.

 10:05 AM: Navigating the Texas Ethics Laws - Session Compliance Overview and Important Scenarios